realityforge/redfish/README.md

 * Extract per glassfish version config files that include all settings that are version specific such as logging levels, logging attributes, jvm properties, realm_types etc

+* Enhance this project or another addon lib (buildr_plus?) to pragmatically generate the json definition.
+  Add all sorts of short cuts as per our current chef infrastructure.
+Also new short cuts such as if the "secure" flag is set then define an admin realm.

 * Add tasks to manage realm_types

 * Enable restart of app server under conditions such as;